tictactrip/ground-place-sdk/README.md

 // Create new instance of the GroundPlacesController const groundPlacesService: GroundPlacesController = new GroundPlacesController();

-// Initialize the instance with your JSON file groundPlacesService.init(GroundPlacesFileJSON as GroundPlacesFile);
+// Initialize the package with your JSON file groundPlacesService.init(GroundPlacesFileJSON as GroundPlacesFile);

 // And now you can make manipulation on this file with all methods provided by the package